Software Alternatives, Accelerators & Startups

 • Hosting my Software

 Best practice would definitely be setting up a separately hosted database (I swear I'm not an AWS shill) for production as this ensures much better data integrity.
 Plus it manages backups etc. For you.
-Source: about 2 years ago
+Source: over 2 years ago

 View more